devdattakulkarni/cs378/ex03_1/README.md

-Your first JAX_RS Client and Server
+Using JAX-RS Annotations
 ========================
 This project is a simple example showing usage of @Path, @GET, PUT, POST, and @PathParam.
 It uses pure streaming output as well.

 System Requirements:
 -------------------------
-- Maven 3.0.4 or higher
+- Maven 2.0.9 or higher

 Building the project:
 -------------------------
-1. In root directory
+1. In root directoy

 mvn clean install